clrko/clrko.github.io/_posts/2020-11-13-react_admin.md

 * Build the app in a modular way
 * One component maps one API endpoint to a CRUD interface
 * Optimistic rendering
-* Secure the app with the any authentication strategy (Basic Auth, JWT, OAuth, etc.)
+* Secure the app with any authentication strategy (Basic Auth, JWT, OAuth, etc.)
 * Translation system
 * Customization / design using Material UI